Running AlphaFold 3 on Engaging

 Note

 These instructions assume that you have access to a partition with a GPU on Engaging.
-If you do not have such access, then you may be able to run this on a CPU, but this would require editing the code distribution provided by Google DeepMind.
+If you do not have such access, then you may be able to run this on a CPU, but this would require editing the code distribution provided by Google DeepMind and rebuilding the Apptainer image.

 Getting Started

-For simplicity, in this example, we are storing everything except for the AlphaFold dataset in a folder in our home directory on Engaging.
-We will use this folder as our working directory:
+For simplicity, in this example, we will create a folder in our home directory to use as our working directory:

 Model weights